mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 This guide shows you how to use and customize the navigation that appears on the left of your dashboard.

 The [`Dashboard`][vizro.models.Dashboard] model accepts a `navigation` argument, where you can enter a [`Navigation`][vizro.models.Navigation] model.
-This enables you to group pages together and customise how they appear in your navigation.
+This enables you to group pages together and customize how they appear in your navigation.

 ## Using the default navigation